Placeholder Imagephoto credit: California Fish & Game Commission

 KRCB News spoke with the Press Democrat's investigative reporter Phil Barber about the case.

-Below is part one of the conversation between Barber and KRCB's Noah Abrams.
+Below is the conversation between Barber and KRCB's Noah Abrams.

 Noah Abrams: Who is Darius Anderson for folks who don't know him?